 Higher levels of LDL are associated with an increased risk of cardiovascular disease.
 Likewise, a higher level of HDL may potentially be beneficial for cardiovascular health due to its cholesterol efflux properties (36, 37, 38).

 These effects may be due to the combination of the fiber content of dark chocolate, the fatty acid profile, and the polyphenol content.

 Although the fat content of dark chocolate is primarily saturated fatty acids, the predominant fatty acid is stearic acid.

 Polyphenols are a type of phytonutrient that we can find in plant foods.

-They have antioxidant properties, although the pathway through which they exert benefits in the body is not fully understood (23).
+These compounds appear to play a role in immune health, although the pathway through which they may exert benefits in the body is not fully understood (46).

-There are three distinct categories of bars known as semisweet, bittersweet, and unsweetened.
+There are three distinct categories of dark chocolate bars known as semisweet, bittersweet, and unsweetened.